dqisme/vscode-sync-scroll/README.md

 Add features:

-* Now you can choose a sync mode when it turns on:
+- Now you can choose a sync mode when it turns on:
+  - NORMAL - aligned by the top of the view range.
+  - OFFSET - aligned by the scrolled lines offset.

+Enhancement:

+- Get rid of the scrolling delay.

 ### 1.0.0